americanexpress/task-status-pr-checker/CONTRIBUTING.md

    > replace `your-github-username` with your github username

-3. Navigate to the action you'd like to update and follow refer to [building actions](https://help.github.com/en/actions/building-actions) to get started with contributing to the action.
+3. Navigate to the action you'd like to update and  refer to [building actions](https://help.github.com/en/actions/building-actions) to get started with contributing to the action.

 ## Submitting a new feature